CompareExpressions¶

 nor rtol

-parameters are set, the evaluation function will choose a relative error based on the number of sigificant digits given in the answer.
+parameters are set, the evaluation function will choose a relative error based on the number of significant digits given in the answer.

 When physical_quantity